peilingjiang/p5.bezier/README.md

 **What is Bézier Curve?**

 A Bézier curve is a parametric curve used in computer graphics and related fields.
 The curve, which is related to the Bernstein polynomial, is named after Pierre Bézier, who used it in the 1960s for designing curves for the bodywork of Renault cars.
-It's continuity creates beautiful textures and shapes.
+Its continuity creates beautiful textures and shapes.
 Nowadays, it is an essential part across design domains from products to visualization.

 Dive into this document to know more about the library.